 Despite this, the religious landscape in both countries is completely different.
 Iran is a theocratic state that actively promotes and imposes the faith on the people.
 In contrast, Azerbaijan is officially secular and discourages religious influence in the public sphere and state affairs.
 Additionally, religious observance is extremely low in the population due to decades of Soviet rule.

 The world’s largest population of Azerbaijanis also live in Iran, far outnumbering those in the neighbouring Azerbaijan Republic.

 While civil conflicts took hold in Iran, most of Azerbaijan was shortly occupied by the Ottomans (1722 to 1736).
 Meanwhile, (from 1722 until 1735) the coastal strip along the Caspian Sea comprising Derbent, Baku and Salyan, came briefly under Imperial Russian rule.

-After the collapse of the Safavid empire Nadir Shah from the Afshar tribe of Oghuz Turks came into power and took control over Persia and other adjacent territories.
-After his assassination in 1747, the Empire disintegrated and Agha Muhammad Khan from the Turkic tribe Qajar assembled a force of some 60,000 cavalry and infantry and set off for Azerbaijan, intending to reconquer all territories lost to the Ottomans and Russians.
+After the collapse of the Safavid Empire, Nadir Shah from the Afshar tribe of Oghuz Turks came into power, taking control of Persia and other adjacent territories.
+After his assassination in 1747, the Empire disintegrated.
+Seeing an opportunity, Agha Muhammad Khan from the Turkic tribe Qajar assembled a force of some 60,000 cavalry and infantry and set off for Azerbaijan, intending to reconquer all territories lost to the Ottomans and Russians.

 Azerbaijani Rule In The 19th Century

-In the mid-eighteenth century, the country was split into 20 Azerbaijani Khanates.
+In the mid-nineteenth century, the country was split into 20 Azerbaijani Khanates.
 The Persian, Russian and Ottoman empires remained in conflict as each of them wanted to take advantage of favourable geopolitical position.